ros-infrastructure/robots.ros.org/contributing.md

 ## Guidelines for contributions

 - Make sure to follow the tagging conventions.
 - Do not spam the site with small variants of robot names.
-Only have one entry per major version, a model upgrade should not generate a new page.
+Only have one entry per major version; a model upgrade should not generate a new page.
 - Keep the look and feel of the overall site, but feel free to customize within the framework.
 - External javascript dependencies are generally discouraged but can be considered.
 - When you commit changes please do not include the url change in `_config.yml`.